Lorentzian Cheeger-Gromov convergence and temporal functions: Introduction

-{\bf Wick-rotated vs null distance viewpoints.} The following natural links with the framework of the null distance emerge: \begin{itemize} \item{(a)} The null distance $\hat d$ is also constructed by using a time function \cite{sormanivega, SakovichSormani2024Variousnotions}.
-As discussed along Section \ref{sec:temporalfunctions}, some information of this function is ``hidden'' in $\hat d$, but it will be explicit in our Wick-rotated metrics $g_W$.
+{\bf Wick-rotated vs null distance viewpoints.} The following natural links with the framework of the null distance emerge: \begin{itemize} \item{(a)} The null distance $\hat d_\tau$ is also constructed by using a time function \cite{sormanivega, SakovichSormani2024Variousnotions}.
+As discussed along Section \ref{sec:temporalfunctions}, some information of this function is ``hidden'' in $\hat d_\tau$, but it will be explicit in our Wick-rotated metrics $g_W$.

-\item{(b)} Bernard and Suhr introduced the notion of $h$-steep function \cite{bernard-suhr, BernardSuhr2018Lyapunov}, and Burstscher and García-Heveling showed the equivalence of global hyperbolicity and the existence of a $h$-steep function for a complete $h$ (\cite{GHnulldistance}, see also Th. \ref{thm:GHnulldistance-conborde}).
-This last property will turn out equivalent to the completeness of the Wick-rotated metric $g_W$ (see Theorem~\ref{intro:thm_A} below). \end{itemize} This suggests that the progress on the null distance can be applied for our Wick-rotated viewpoint, which can arrive then to sharper results.
-It is worth mentioning that such a possibility was already explored by specialists by using the (regular) cosmological time function $\tau_{\hbox{ {cosm}}}$ (introduced by L. Andersson et al. \cite{Galloway1998cosmologicaltime} for some classes of globally hyperbolic spacetimes), but apparently disregarded after a few years trying to deal with the singularities that could arise where $\tau_{\hbox{ {cosm}}}$ was not smooth (see \cite{sormani2018oberwolfach}).
+\item{(b)} Bernard and Suhr introduced the notion of $h$-steep function \cite{bernard-suhr, Bernard2020Cauchyanduniform}, and Burtscher and García-Heveling showed the equivalence of global hyperbolicity and completeness of the null distance $\hat d_\tau$ using $h$-steep functions for a complete $h$ (\cite{GHnulldistance}, see also Th. \ref{thm:GHnulldistance-conborde}).
+This last property will turn out equivalent to the completeness of the Wick-rotated metric $g_W^\tau$ (see Theorem~\ref{intro:thm_A} below). \end{itemize} This suggests that the progress on the null distance can be applied for our Wick-rotated viewpoint, which can arrive then to sharper results.
+It is worth mentioning that such a possibility was already explored by specialists by using the (regular) cosmological time function $\tau_{\hbox{ {cosm}}}$ (introduced by L. Andersson et al. \cite{Galloway1998cosmologicaltime} for some classes of globally hyperbolic spacetimes), see \cite{sormani2018oberwolfach}.

 Let us emphasize that a key ingredient for applying Wick-rotated metrics is the existence of temporal functions yielding global splitting of the manifolds, as the Cauchy temporal ones.
 It is worth noting that such functions have been obtained not only for globally hyperbolic spacetimes \cite{BernalSanchez2005Splitting} but also for those with timelike boundary \cite{zepp:structure}, permitting to switch to a problem in Riemannian manifolds with boundary.
 Moreover, the existence of steep Cauchy temporal functions \cite{muller-sanchez} not only permits to find isometric embeddings in Lorentz-Minkowski spacetime but also suggests possible extensions to Gromov-Hausdorff convergence (see Note \ref{note} below).
 So, all these type of functions will be taken into account next.